- Authors

 - @nadimtuhin

-Sometimes, the most interesting projects emerge from moments of procrastination.
-That's exactly how Memory Booster came to be - a side project born during a time when I was supposed to be implementing a WebRTC calling feature for a chat application.
+Sometimes the most interesting projects come from procrastination.
+That's exactly how Memory Booster started: a side project born while I was supposed to be implementing a WebRTC calling feature for a chat application.

-At that time, I was getting a bit tired of the Redux boilerplate in my day-to-day work.
-Redux is fantastic for large applications, but sometimes you want something lighter.
-That's when I decided to experiment with MobX.
+At the time, I was getting tired of Redux boilerplate.
+Redux works well for large applications, but sometimes you want something lighter.
+That's when I decided to try MobX.

-MobX offered a refreshingly simple approach to state management:
+MobX takes a simpler approach to state management:

-- Less boilerplate code - No action creators, reducers, or constants
+- Less boilerplate - No action creators, reducers, or constants

 - Straightforward state updates - Just mutate state directly